duhengforever/specification/specification.md

 ## 2 Model Components
 ### 2.1 Topic Pub/Sub
 #### 2.1.1 Topic
-   Topic: an administered object that encapsulates the identity of a message destination for pub/sub messaging.
+   An administered object that encapsulates the identity of a message destination for pub/sub messaging.
 #### 2.1.2 Publisher
-   Publisher: an object that sending a message to all subscribers of a topic.
+   An object that sending a message to all subscribers of a topic.
 #### 2.1.3 Subscriber
-   Subscriber: an object that is used for receiving messages sent to a topic.
+   An object that is used for receiving messages sent to a topic.
 ### 2.2 Queue
-   Queue: an administered object that encapsulates the identity of a message destination.
+   An administered object that encapsulates the identity of a message destination.
 ### 2.3 Messaging Quality of Service
 #### 2.3.1 Delivery Semantics
-   At least once: a message will be consumed at least once.
+   **At least once**: a message will be consumed at least once.
-   At most once: a message will be consumed at most once, in this semantics, messages may be lost.
+   **At most once**: a message will be consumed at most once, in this semantics, messages may be lost.
-   Exactly once: a message will be consumed once and only once.
+   **Exactly once**: a message will be consumed once and only once.
 #### 2.3.2 Queue Ordering
 #### 2.3.3 Durability